rainbowflesh/rainbowflesh/poop/markdownengineer/whoimiquestionmark_engsub.md

 # Resume

-Full stack / DevOps developer.
+SRE / Web Full Stack / DevOps developer.

 ## What will I do